 Located just south of Milwaukee in Racine, Wisconsin—is Johnson’s Dog Park.
 With 28 acres of wooded area, a river, and open fields Spike will sure to be entertained for hours at his off the least dog park.

-The beautiful Duck Creek runs right through Brown County Dog Park.
+The beautiful Duck Creek runs right through Brown County Park & Pet Exercise Area.
 There are specific off the leash fenced in areas for your pup to run freely.
-While it is only four acres in size Brown County Dog Park has recently been upgraded for a specific small and large dog areas.
+While it is only four acres in size Brown County Park & Pet Exercise Area has recently been upgraded for a specific small and large dog areas.